mod bioharness

 All wireless devices share some common properties.

-• Group – see Advanced Configuration Techniques.
+• Group – see the page on Groups.

 • Serial – the serial number of the peripheral.
 It is not always necessary to have this set correctly but it assists in identification and pairing.